javierarce/corcho/README.md

     - cron: "*/5 * * * *" # Runs every 5 minutes
 ```

+If you don't need continuous updates, you can remove the .github/workflows/deploy.yml file.

 Also, please note that free accounts have a limit of 500 MB and 2,000
 minutes of run time per month.
 Please check the [included storage and
 minutes](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#included-storage-and-minutes)